Case Results

 When you file a petition for a writ of habeas corpus, you are asking a court to order a government agency, law enforcement agency, or lower court to prove that they have reason to hold you in prison.

-Grounds for Relief
+Grounds for Post Conviction Relief

 • You received ineffective assistance of counsel